The college years create some of the most eventful and memorable chapters in students’ lives.

-14. Statistics About College Students Show that the Unemployment Rate of American College Grads Is Higher than Its General Population.
+14. The Unemployment Rate of American College Grads Is Higher than Its General Population.

 The data gathered from December 2021 reported that the unemployment rate of young adult Americans between 22 and 27 years old that have a bachelor’s degree was 3.9%.

 That is just a little higher than that of the whole unemployment population which was 3.6% and included people from 16 to 65.